fenix-hub/fenix-hub/README.md

 ### Hi, my name is Nicolò, known on the web as 'fenix' 👋
 Italian, male, class '97.
-I don't consider myself a programmer nor a developer.
-I love learning stuff and I can't stop doing it.
-I graduated from the [Politecnico di Bari](http://www.poliba.it/) with a degree in Computer Science and Automation Engineering.
 I've awlays been fascinated by robots and science fiction since I was a little kid, and having the opportunity to play around with LEGO and very old computers let me develop my interest into a passion, and then a job.
 From hardware to software, I love spending my spare time in projects involving a variety of platforms, tecnologies and languages.
 I'm into partecipating and contributing to communities and open source projects that share my same interests, and where I can find my knowledge useful.

 - 🔭 I’m currently working on several personal projects involving [Godot Engine](https://godotengine.org/) and Godot Engine plugins
+- :mortar_board: I graduated from the [Politecnico di Bari](http://www.poliba.it/) with a degree in Computer Science and Automation Engineering.
 - 🌱 I’m currently attending a Second Cycle Degree in Automation Engeneering, with a specialization in *Cyber Physical Systems*
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I play the piano for classical, jazz and electronic/digital music.
 Martial arts are one of my passions, and I attend a Krav Maga course.